Concorda/docs/doc/demo-fuge.md

 **Notes:**

- - For using curl command to see results please see [concorda-client-demo](https://github.com/concorda/concorda-client-demo)
+ - For examples of using curl commands to see results please see [concorda-client-demo](https://github.com/concorda/concorda-client-demo)
  - [Vidi Dashboard](https://github.com/vidi-insights/vidi-dashboard) can be used instead of [concorda-client-demo](https://github.com/concorda/concorda-client-demo).
 Vidi project has also a React UI that can be used as demo.